jcuhnoio/Olin_Data_Science_2023/challenges/c02-michelson-assignment.md

 **Observations**:

-Upon implementing a regression line in the Error vs. Temperature graph, it shows signs that might suggest a correlation between those two variables.
+Upon implementing a regression line in the Error vs. Temperature graph, the regression line shows that there may be a correlation.
+However, it is to be noted that simply looking at the points make it clear that a correlation is quite unlikely.
 Also, there doesn’t seem to be much of a correlation between error and the “distinctness” of the observation.
 Moreover, while it was expected that a “better” distinctness of an observation would lead to less error, as the distinctness increased, so did the interquartile range.

 ## Bibliography